-Matching project phase to engagement method is important for cost-effective and timely project execution, as well as ensuring engagement covers the full project life cycle.
-Building relationships with stakeholders takes time and transparency, so effective plans will allocate sufficient time for relationship building, incorporating or responding to input, sharing results of engagement with communities and labor groups, and negotiating any formal agreements with labor and community.
-Applicants should identify when in the project timeline engagement is expected to occur the type of engagement planned.
-Each method will require different investments of time and funding.
+Establishing a match between project phase and engagement method is important for cost-effective and timely execution of the project, as well as making sure engagement covers the full project life cycle (design and permitting; construction; operation; and disposition, decommission, and/or demolition).
+Building relationships with stakeholders takes time and transparency.
+Thus, an effective Engagement section should allocate sufficient time for relationship building, incorporating or responding to input, sharing the results of engagement with the community/communities and labor groups, and any plans for negotiating formal agreements with labor and community partners.